Background pattern

 Some adverse reactions may occur more frequently

-in the case of high infusion rates.
+? in the case of high infusion rate.

-True hypersensitivity reactions are rare.The symptoms of hypersensitivity reactions are: skin rash, generalized urticaria, chest tightness, difficulty breathing, decreased blood pressure (hypotension), and severe allergic reaction (anaphylaxis).
+True hypersensitivity reactions are rare.
+The symptoms of hypersensitivity reactions are: skin rash, generalized urticaria, chest tightness, difficulty breathing, decreased blood pressure (hypotension), and severe allergic reaction (anaphylaxis).

-Niuliva contains a small amount of IgA.If you have IgA deficiency, you may develop anti-IgA antibodies and suffer allergic reactions after administration of products derived from blood (hemoderivatives) that contain IgA.Your doctor must weigh the benefits of treatment with Niuliva against the potential risks of hypersensitivity reactions.
+Niuliva contains a small amount of IgA.
+If you have IgA deficiency, you are at risk of developing anti-IgA antibodies and suffering allergic reactions after administration of blood-derived products (hemoderivatives) containing IgA.
+Your doctor should weigh the benefits of treatment with Niuliva against the potential risks of hypersensitivity reactions.

 Patients with pre-existing risk factors

-Consult with your doctor, even if any of the circumstances mentioned above have occurred at any time.
+Consult your doctor, even if any of the above circumstances have occurred to you in the past.

 Special safety precautions

-The measures taken are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus, and hepatitis C virus, and for non-enveloped hepatitis A virus.
+The measures taken are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus, and hepatitis C virus, and for the non-enveloped hepatitis A virus.
 The measures taken may have limited value for non-enveloped viruses such as parvovirus B19.

-Use of other medications
+Use of other medicines

-Niuliva may reduce the effectiveness of certain types of vaccines such as measles, rubella, mumps, and varicella.
+?
+Effects on vaccines: Niuliva may reduce the effectiveness of certain types of vaccines such as measles, rubella, mumps, and varicella.

 Effects on blood tests